arribada/LoraTracker/README.md

  - Env vars
 ```
+PAGERDUTY_ROUTING_KEY=... # The "Integration Key" from Pager Duty for sending  alerts with the alert manager.
+SLACK_API_URL=... # The "Webhook URL" from the Slack Webhooks App.

+# Skip vars below if not using the Rpi as chirpstack server.
 APPLICATION__SERVER_EXTERNAL__API_JWT__SECRET=....
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=...
-PAGERDUTY_ROUTING_KEY=... # The "Integration Key" from Pager Duty for sending  alerts with the alert manager.
-SLACK_API_URL=... # The "Webhook URL" from the Slack Webhooks App.
 CONCENTRATOR_CONFIG= // The semtech gateway setting.
 See https://github.com/arribada/packet-forwarder
 NETWORK_SERVER__BAND__NAME = // The chirpstack network server band settings.
 The default is EU_863_870.
 For all possible options see https://www.chirpstack.io/network-server
 ```